coolguyandstuffyeah/Stupid-Scripts/README.md

 Heres the code to run it:

 > [!IMPORTANT]
-> Goto ServerScriptService and turn LoadStringEnabled on or it wont work.
+> Goto ServerScriptService and turn LoadStringEnabled on and HTTP Requests in settings on or it wont work.
 >
 > Please get this model for some scripts to work: https://create.roblox.com/store/asset/104493384543001